 Phillies general manager Matt Klentak caught some flak on talk radio for recently saying that Tommy Hunter’s 2018 has actually been one of his best.
 His ERA is approaching 5.00 but his SIERA sits at 2.87, so maybe Klentak’s statement gives us a glimpse into the team’s beefed up sabermetric approach.
 Hunter has fallen victim to similar issues as the others above — high BABIP causing a lower strand rate.

 The thing about Hunter (25.1) and Neris (30) is they’ve accounted for 55.1 innings out of the Philadelphia bullpen.
 Positive regression for them could be critical for the team, as others like Edubray Ramos and Victor Arano are slightly outperforming their peripherals so far.
 They’re on pace for 88 wins, and every inning is going to be important for them in the second half as the team pushes for the playoffs for the first time since 2011.

 Looking at a pitcher’s SIERA gives us a stronger sense of their most recent performance.
 It can also give us a sound starting point for where else to look to understand how the moment has treated them.
 Beyond that, it can also help us zoom out and examine a pitcher’s potential impact on their team while we move onward to October, no matter how weird they are or have been.

 Data from FanGraphs.

 Tim Jackson is a writer and educator who loves pitching duels.
-Find him and all his baseball thoughts online at timjacksonwrites.com/blog and @TimCertain.
+Find him and all his baseball thoughts online at timjacksonwrites.com/baseball and @TimCertain.